 You can use any of these apps to set up your digital product store:

-• Shopify: This is what I use for my own digital product store attached to the blog and love it.
+- Shopify: This is a great etsy alternative and what I use for my own digital product store attached to the blog – and I love it.
 You can sell digital products, physical products, and even dropship on Shopify.

 The next best option to selling digital products online for semi-passive and passive income is creating a dropshipping store.